Sequential-NIAH: A Needle-In-A-Haystack Benchmark for Extracting Sequential Needles from Long Contexts: Experiments Results

-\textbf{Results depend on QA synthesis pipelines}: Figure~\subref{fig:result_3} presents the performance of various LLMs under different QA synthesis pipelines.
-It can be observed that most LLMs perform better on test data composed of open-domain QA needles.
-This improvement may be attributed to the fact that the questions in this group include some general queries, allowing the models to provide answers that are relatively close to the GT answers based on their inherent capabilities, rather than having to retrieve relevant information from long texts.
-However, the models do not perform well on test data from synthetic needles and real needles, both of which require chronological order, indicating that retrieving and listing information in chronological order from long texts is more challenging.
-Among them, Gemini-1.5 performs more consistently across both types, while Qwen-2.5 and Claude-3.5 excel in open-domain QA needles.
-Overall, the synthetic data presents the most challenging task difficulty.
+\textbf{Results across needles generation pipeline groups}: Figure~\subref{fig:result_3} presents that most LLMs perform better on test data composed of real-logical order needles.
+It may be attributed to the fact that the questions in this group include some general knowledge, allowing LLMs to provide answers close to the GT based on their inherent capabilities, rather than retrieving from long texts.
+It also indicates that retrieving and listing information in temporal order from long texts is more challenging.

-\textbf{Results depend on languages}: Figure~\subref{fig:result_4} depicts the performance of multiple LLMs in different language groups.
-It can be seen that the performance of the same model on test samples in different languages is generally consistent, indicating that language is not a key factor affecting the difficulty of the task.
+\textbf{Results across language groups}: Figure~\subref{fig:result_4} depicts that the performance of the same model on test samples in different languages is generally consistent, indicating that language is not a key factor affecting the difficulty of the task.